The Importance of Proper Cloud Design

 by Eric Rousseau, Senior Architect

-Like myself, many people out there are DIYers, and have found themselves empowered by being able to accomplish something you would otherwise have to pay for.
-You can even compare the cloud to a major home improvement store where you are able to buy every part necessary to fix a small problem up to build and entire house.
+Like myself, many people out there are DIYers and have found themselves empowered by being able to accomplish something you would otherwise have to pay for.
+You can even compare the cloud to a major home improvement store where you are able to buy every part necessary to fix a small problem up to build an entire house.
 Stepping inside those doors, you feel like anything is possible.
 The problem many of us have found is that just because we are able to buy these tools and materials doesn’t mean we have all the knowledge or skills necessary to build that house from scratch.
 Sure, I can fix a sheetrock wall, but my seams on the finished product may not be perfect when I look at the finished paint.
-Plumbing fixed incorrectly will lead to major leaks, electrical done improperly will lead to fire and without the knowledge of the proper code of construction, my house could be unstable, dangerous and may require more money to repair than having the expert do the job.
+Plumbing fixed incorrectly will lead to major leaks, electrical done improperly will lead to fire, and without the knowledge of the proper code of construction, my house could be unstable, dangerous, and may require more money to repair than having the expert do the job.
 Think of the cloud as your house.

-The cloud is after all, in the Internet.
+The cloud is after all, on the Internet.
 Cloud networks can be isolated with only VPN connections to internal networks, but they make it so easy to expose data publically.
-A virtual server deployed with a public IP and ports open for Remote Desktop Protocol are easy prey to attackers.
+A virtual server deployed with a public IP and ports open for Remote Desktop Protocol is easy prey to attackers.
 Publically available database servers, storage accounts, remote access ports, etc are all high risks.
-Designing the cloud with security in mind ensures network security rules are enforced, remote access is controlled, web application firewalls protect web servers, users work with least privilege and credentials are vaulted.
+Designing the cloud with security in mind ensures network security rules are enforced, remote access is controlled, web application firewalls protect web servers, users work with the least privilege and credentials are vaulted.

-Networks and global placement
+Networks and Global Placement